“Aliyar hates processes.” I heard one of my teammates explain to a new hire.

 On top of that, I like testing new ideas, learning and pivoting as often as it’s necessary.
 I knew that I needed to find a way to set objectives, evaluate them regularly and optimise without driving my team crazy.

 I needed a process and that’s when I first came across Management by Objectives.

 Peter Drucker and Management by Objective

 Peter Drucker – Wikimedia Commons

-Peter Drucker introduced the inclusive, open, consciences and goal oriented management practices that us Millennials adore and advocate.
+Peter Drucker introduced the inclusive, open, consciences and goal-oriented management practices that we Millennials adore and advocate.

 In his book The Practice of Management published in 1954, he popularised his management theory known as Management by Objective or MBO.

 A corporation should be a community based on trust and respect for the workers, not just a profit machine.Peter Drucker

 George Odiorne was Drucker’s student and a contributor to his new management theory.
 He described Management by Objectives – in his book by the same name as:

 A process where the superior and the subordinate jointly identify common goals, define each individual’s major areas of responsibility in terms of the results expected from him or her, and use these measures as guides for operating the unit and assessing the contribution of each of its members.Wikipedia – Management by objectives